Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

-There are two notions of connectivity when working with a directed graph - weak and strong connectivity.
+There are two notions of connectivity when working with a directed graph: weak and strong connectivity.
 We will be working with the strong notation.
-We say a vertex $v$ leads to a vertex $w$, written $v \leftarrow w$, if there exists a directed path from $v$ to $w$ in the graph.
-We say $v$ is \emph{strongly connected} to $w$ if $v$, written $v \leftrightarrow w$ leads to $w$ and $w$ leads to $v$.
-A graph is strongly connected if any pair of vertices in the graph are strongly connected.
-The relation $v \leftrightarrow w$ is an equivalence relation.
-The digraphs induced by the equivalence classes of $\leftrightarrow$ are referred to as the strongly connected components (SCCs).
-For each vertex $v$ in a directed graph $\vec{G}$, we will be using the notation $d^-(v)$ for the in-degree of $v$ and $d^+(v)$ for the out-degree of $v$.
+We say a vertex $v$ leads to a vertex $w$, written $v \rightarrow w$, if there exists a directed path from $v$ to $w$ in the graph.
+We say $v$ is \emph{strongly connected to $w$}, written $v \leftrightarrow w$, if $v$ leads to $w$ and $w$ leads to $v$.
+By convention, $v$ leads to itself.
+A graph is \emph{strongly connected} if all pairs of vertices in the graph are strongly connected.
+The relation $v \leftrightarrow w$ is an equivalence relation; the digraphs induced by the equivalence classes of $\leftrightarrow$ are referred to as the \emph{strongly connected components} (SCCs).
+For each vertex $v$ in a directed graph $\vec{G}$, we will use the notation $d^-(v)$ for the in-degree of $v$ and $d^+(v)$ for the out-degree of $v$.
 Moreover, a directed edge $(v,w)$ has \emph{tail} $v$ and \emph{head} $w$ (see Figure \ref{fig.tailhead}).